catichenor/bcn-dropbox/README.md

 Start up the `baby-connect-nightmare` server.

-Once the `accessInfo.json` file is created, launch the script with the `python bcn-dropbox` command to start scanning a folder for changes to a file named `babyLog.txt`.
+Once the `accessInfo.json` file is created, launch the script with the `python bcn-dropbox.py` command to start scanning a folder for changes to a file named `babyLog.txt`.
 JSON entries pushed to this .txt file should be in this format:

 `{"type":"bm", "quantity":"large"}` - This is an entry for a large poopy diaper.
+Note that everything is on one line, which is required for this script to work.

-The script will read each line from the file (usually this will be one line) as JSON, and add an entry to BabyConnect, then it will erase the file.
+The script will read each line from the file (usually this will be one line) as JSON, and add an entry to BabyConnect, then it will erase the file and create a new, empty `babyLog.txt` file.
 The script will only add an entry when the `babyLog.txt` file is not empty.